• Skip to primary navigation

 Served the shepherd's pie warm with a garnish of fresh parsley (if desired).

 When I make this recipe I serve it alone as an entire meal.
-However, you can serve it with a side salad (like this burrata salad), or a loaf of homemade bread (like this no knead bread or homemade french bread), or these dinner rolls!
+However, you can serve it with a side salad (like this burrata salad or spinach salad), or a loaf of homemade bread (like this no knead bread or homemade french bread), or these dinner rolls!

 a spoon taking a scoop of Shepherd's Pie